 Additionally, you need to understand the following:

 What coins and tokens are.
 Coin is a native cryptocurrency of any blockchain and token is a unit of value that may be built on top of it.
 Coins operate independently, while tokens have specific uses.
-In the Ethereum network, the coin is the ether (ETH) and the token standard (upon which the INS token is built) is called ERC-20.
+On the Ethereum network, the coin is the ether (ETH) and the token standard (upon which the INS token is built) is ERC-20.
 Test tokens and coins are those that operate in test networks.
 For testing purposes, we are going to use the Ropsten test network.

 Test scenario overview¶